-The best part about this tool is that it gives you details on traffic through Google Ads and other vital media channels.
+The great part about this tool is that it gives you details on traffic through running Google Ads campaigns and other vital media channels.
 These include AppNexus, Media Buy, and other networks that Google typically cannot access.

-Once you can figure out the traffic sources, it won’t be long before you can use direct placements for individual display campaigns.
+Once you can figure out the traffic source, it won’t be long before you can use direct placements for individual display campaigns.

 As the name already tells you, KeywordSpy is a spy tool that helps you study the kind of keywords being used by competitors.
 However, unlike many other keyword research tools, this one provides more in-depth data on keyword tracking.

-You can use KeywordSpy to know precisely what your competition is advertising on their Google Ads campaigns.
+You can use KeywordSpy to know precisely what your competition is advertising on their Google Ads campaign.
 Furthermore, you can access detailed reports on the ad copies, budget, stats, and competitors’ affiliates.

 The tool is relatively easy to use and highly effective, and adding it to your spy tool arsenal can prove an excellent strategy.